-28 179, varying between centres from 2070 to 6188.
-A total of 15 780 (56.0%) individuals attended any of the eight centres in 2018 at least once (Figure 1).
+The eight PCCs in Catalonia had a reference population ranging from 16,122 to 30,831 people, of which 13,574 to 20,882 attended at least one visit during the intervention period.
+The total number of migrants with any record registered in the eight PCCs was 28,179, varying between centres from 2,070 to 6,188.
+A total of 15,780 (56.0%) individuals attended any of the eight centres in 2018 at least once (Figure 1).
 Lastly, the number of health professionals working in each PCCs ranged from 17 to 40.
-The main characteristics of the PCCs by study area are summarized in the Supplementary Material S6.
-The main characteristics of the migrant population by the PCC and by study area are summarized in Table 1.
+The main characteristics of the PCCs by study area are summarised in the supplementary file 6.
+The main characteristics of the migrant population by the PCC and by study area are summarised in Table 1.

-A total of 14598 (92.5%) of the total migrant population of the eight PCCs fulfilled the criteria to be screened for at least one condition according to the country of origin, sex and age.
+A total 14,598 (92.5%) of the total migrant population of the eight PCCs fulfilled the criteria to be screened for at least one condition according to the country of origin, sex, and age.
 Table 1 shows the percentage of individuals that fulfilled the screening criteria for each condition according to epidemiological background by study area and in both intervention and control PCCs.
-There were no differences in the percentage of people with criteria to be screened for any infection in the intervention PCCs compared with the control sites in three of the study areas (Table 1); and in one area (Barcelona), a higher percentage of people with screening criteria for any infection was found in the intervention centre (Table 1).
-Concerning parasitic infections, no differences were observed in two areas, a higher percentage of people fulfilling the screening criteria were observed in the control centre, and the other study area, a higher percentage of people with screening criteria was observed in the intervention area.
+There were no differences in the percentage of people with criteria to be screened for any infection in the intervention PCCs compared with the control sites in three of the study areas (Table1); and in one area (Barcelona), a higher percentage of people with screening criteria for any infection was found in the intervention centre (table 1).
+Concerning parasitic infections, no differences were observed in two areas, a higher percentage of people fulfilling the screening criteria were observed in the control centre, and the other study area a higher percentage of people with screening criteria was observed in the intervention area.